WestDRI/wgpages/content/apptainer20230330/01-intro.md

 <!-- idea how big the images will be that they are building really.
 Small images will typically build.
 Increasingly -->
 <!-- larger images increasingly encounter issues.
 Sigh. (edited) -->

-Apptainer (until recently called Singularity):
+Until recently Apptainer was called Singularity.
+In November 2021 the guidance of parts of Singularity was transferred to the [Linux Foundation](https://www.linuxfoundation.org), and that fully open-source component has been renamed *Apptainer*, while the commercial fork is still called *Singularity*.

+Apptainer:

-- is an open-source project developed within the research community since 2015, first by the Lawrence Berkeley National Lab
+- is an open-source project developed within the research community since 2015, started at the Lawrence Berkeley National Lab
 - goal: create a portable system to run Linux applications on HPC clusters independently of the specific host Linux version and distro, i.e. distribute software and **its compute environment**
 - creates a custom, secure virtual Linux environment (a **container**) that is different from the host Linux